 1770-1792 City Park Road – Website

 If you live in Georgetown, you don’t need to travel far to get to a training ground of your own.
 Double G Archery is a one-stop shop.
 It has a full-service archery shop to purchase bows, arrows, and all the other necessary accessories you might need.
 It also has a well-lit indoor range that accommodates up to eight archers at a time.
 You can shoot targets up to 20 to 30 feet away.
 Pay for range time or check out some of the lessons provided by the USA Archery Level 2 instructors.
 Lessons are cash only.

 Double G Archery has several leagues you can join to have some extra fun.
 League nights are from 6:30 to 9:00 p.m. on the following nights:

 4185 TX-29 B, Georgetown, TX – Website

-There are three different packages for archery battles, ranging from 30 to 150 players.
+There are three different packages for archery battles, ranging from eight to 30 players: stealth-shot, curve shot, and super-shot.
+You can also reach out to the company to set up a custom package that allows for more players.

 @theAustinot wants to know: